arav06/aws-fundies/aws-services-fundamentals.md

 * Speeds up delivery of websites and speeds up live and on-demand video streaming
 * Automatically routes traffic to the most performant AWS edge locations

+The places where CloudFront sites are located are known as edge locations

 We have an app in Ohio but our user is in Rio.
-The first time the user accesses the website, a request is sent to the CloudFront site in Rio.
-The request is then sent from the site at Rio to the site in Ohio.
+The first time a user accesses the website, a request is sent to the CloudFront site in Rio.
+The site checks if it already has the required contents in its cache.
+If it does not, the request is then sent from the site at Rio to the site in Ohio.
 The site in Ohio then sends the contents of the website to the site in Rio.
 The site in Rio stores the website contents in it's cache and then forwards the contents to the user in Rio.
 At the same time, if another user also accesses the website, then a request is sent to the site in Rio which instantly forwards the website contents to the user.
 It does not request the site in Ohio for the website since it has stored the contents in it's cache.
 This will offer much lower latency and quicker response time.

 ### Quiz